-People often weigh less in the morning because they lose water throughout the night as they breathe and sweat.
+People may weigh less in the morning due to losing water throughout the night.
 That said, individuals do burn calories during the night.
-However, the loss of water weight is more significant than the loss of fat.
+However, water weight loss is more significant than the loss of fat.

 While people may not burn a lot of fat from sleep alone, sleep is important for weight loss.